Snapshot virtual tour

 Mary Gibbs Gift Shop

 Open Memorial Day weekend through MEA weekend, the Mary Gibbs Gift Shop is our largest gift shop and sells a variety of clothes, books, jewelry and other Itasca State Park souvenirs.

 Mary Gibbs Café

-Open Memorial Day weekend through the first Sunday in October, the Mary Gibbs Café serves soups, salads, sandwiches and pizza in a bright cafeteria with paneled walls and lots of windows.
+Open Memorial Day weekend through the first Sunday in October, the Mary Gibbs Café offers a full espresso bar, sandwiches, fresh baked pastries, breakfast burritos, and hand dipped ice cream.
+The Mary Gibbs Café is in a bright cafeteria with paneled walls and lots of windows.
 A patio is also available for outdoor dining.